zaynefarhan/wlc-sites/README.md

-# 🌐 Student Projects Hub
+# 🌐 Wimbledon Learning Centre — Student Projects Hub

 Welcome! 👋
-This repository is where all student projects and websites are hosted.
+This repository is managed by **Wimbledon Learning Centre** and is used to **host student websites and projects**.
-Each folder belongs to a different student or project, and will be used to share work publicly or for class viewing.
+All projects you see here were created by students as part of their learning journey.

 ---

-## 📁 How It Works
+## 📖 About

+This space is for **showcasing work**, not editing or submitting files.
+Each project you find here represents a student’s creativity, effort, and progress in coding and web development.

+You’re welcome to:
+- Browse through different student projects.
+- View live websites hosted through GitHub Pages.
+- Get inspired by the work of others.

+---

+## 🚀 Viewing Projects

-- Each student (or team) gets their **own folder** in this repo.
+Each student or project has its own folder in this repository.
-- Inside that folder, you can upload your **website files** (HTML, CSS, JS, images, etc.).
-- Once your work is pushed here, it can be **hosted online** through GitHub Pages!

-Example structure:
+To view a project, simply open its folder and click the **“View on GitHub Pages”** link — or visit the following format: